 Movie Titles: G

 Game Night shares a lot of DNA with Horrible Bosses – not just in star Jason Bateman, but in directors John Francis Daley (the unexpected MVP of the Freaks and Geeks cast) and Jonathan Goldstein, who cowrote the earlier film.
 (Game Night itself was penned by Mark Perez, a screenwriter of no renown.)
 As such, the films are soulmates: dark comedies that… read more!

 This long-awaited epic – Scorsese's 30-year quest to bring the story to the screen is well-known – arrives a year behind schedule (thanks to Miramax's post-9/11 squeamishness), but is none the worse for it.
 A bloody, baroque sprawl of a film, Gangs of New York examines a heretofore little-explored chapter in New York history: the early 1860s, where tensions between… read more!

-Another of the "new wave" of ultra-stylish British crime movies to come out lately, Gangster No. 1 is doubtless the bloodiest and most hallucinatory of the bunch.
+Another entry in the "new wave" of ultra-stylish British crime movies of recent years, Gangster No. 1 is doubtlessly the bloodiest and most hallucinatory of the bunch.
 Learning that his old crime boss (David Thewlis) has just been released from jail after 30 years, gangland kingpin Malcolm McDowell looks back on his relationship with the well-dressed mentor he grew to… read more!

 For many years, I thought the word disingenuous meant "not very clever".
 In fact it means "insincere and calculating".
 But it's a nuanced word, one that suggests not so much a liar as one who is bending over backwards trying to appear honest, and may even believe that he is being honest, but who is still just putting you on.… read more!